GridProtectionAlliance/openHistorian-grafana/README.md

       <add name="Enabled" value="True" description="Determines if web service should be enabled at startup." encrypted="false" />
     </statGrafanaDataService>
 ```
-If the service is using the default `NT SERVICE` account, the service will not have rights to start the web service on a new port and will need to be registered.
-As an example, the following command can be used to register a new Grafana web service end-point on port 6357 for the ProjectAlpha service:
+If the service is deployed on a Windows machine and is configured using the default `NT SERVICE` account, the service will not have rights to start the web service on a new port and will need to be registered.
+As an example, the following command can be used to register a new Grafana web service end-point on port 6357 for the `ProjectAlpha` service:
 ```
 netsh http add urlacl url=http://+:6357/api/grafana user="NT SERVICE\ProjectAlpha"
 ```

 > The `netsh` command must be run with administrative privileges.
+The `+` host designation is used to bind to the URL and port to all local interfaces; otherwise, a specific IP must be provided.

 <a name="localhost" id="localhost" />